betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/CookBook.md

 ## Delegating Calls to a Parent Class ##

 Ideally, you should code to interfaces, whose methods are all pure virtual.
-In reality, sometimes you do need to mock a virtual method that is not pure (i.e, it already has an implementation).
+In reality, sometimes you do need to mock a virtual strategy that is not pure (i.e, it already has an implementation).
 For example:

 ```